IsabellaDrest/Resume/README.md

 # Resume
-This is a project for an online resume written with C# and REACT.
+This is a project for an online resume written with REACT.